 Please do not visit if you are sick.
 North York General is enhancing screening measures for everyone entering the General site and Seniors’ Health Centre to protect the health and safety of staff and patients against COVID-19 and other respiratory illnesses.

 Patient and visitor single point of entry general site: south lobby entrance

-As of Tuesday, March 17, patients and visitors will enter the General site using only the South lobby entrance.
-There will be a single exit through the doors at the West entrance.
+As of Tuesday, March 17, patients and visitors enter the General site using only the South lobby entrance.
+There is a single exit through the doors at the West exit on the 1st floor.